The 16 Types of Business Meetings (and Why They Matter)

 This is so different, why even mention it?

 Because it’s another example of how using a generic word like “meeting” leads to bad assumptions.
-In case it isn’t clear, at Lucid when we talk about meetings and meeting design, we’re talking about the 16 types of day-to-day business meetings listed above.
+In case it isn’t clear, in this article when we talk about meetings and meeting design, we’re talking about the 16 types of day-to-day business meetings listed above.
 Professional meeting planning is a whole different kettle of fish.

 How Different Types of Meetings Work Together: